Trolleybuses in Reading: Demise

 By 1965, many UK trolleybus systems had closed, and there were just 16 still in operation.
 The main manufacturer of the overhead equipment and wiring for trolleybus systems, British Insulated Callender's Cables, gave notice that they would cease production by the end of the year, because of difficulties in making the wire in sufficient quantities for it to be economic.
 At the same time the trolleybuses came in for some bad publicity in the local press because they cost more to operate compared to motor buses and they were inflexible, even though the trolleybuses were profitable (Reading's motor buses made a loss), faster and less polluting.
 Reading Corporation decided to abandon the trolleybus system, and the routes were phased out between July 1965 and November 1968.

 The first route to close was the Caversham Bridge section, on 10 July 1965.
 At the same time, the wiring allowing the trolleybuses to serve the Stations was altered, in preparation for the introduction of a one-way system in the area.
-The decision to abandon the system was taken at a Council meeting on 26 Juy 1966, and large-scale closure began on 8 January 1967, when services on the Whitley Wood branch were withdrawn.
+The decision to abandon the system was taken at a Council meeting on 26 July 1966, and large-scale closure began on 8 January 1967, when services on the Whitley Wood branch were withdrawn.
 Next to go were the route to Northumberland Avenue and the branch to the stations, which ceased on 31 December 1967.
 The Liverpool Road and Armour Hill branches closed on 3 March 1968, leaving just the main line from Tilehurst to Wokingham Road, which lasted until 3 November 1968, with trolleybus No.144 making the final ceremonial trip.

 The UK's first contra-flow bus lane was instigated along Kings Road, when that road was made one-way in the early 1960s.
 The trolleybuses continued to operate two-way, as it was considered uneconomic to erect wiring on the new inbound route, London Road.
 The concept of the contra-flow bus lane proved successful, and was adopted in other places for motor buses.
 The extended main line from the Three Tuns to the Bear still exists today as Reading Buses route 17, the town's busiest and most frequent route, and the first to be designated a premier route.
 This was a scheme to upgrade the quality and level of service, including better provision for passengers with reduced mobility, realtime service information, and a higher capacity, more reliable bus service.
 This standard was rolled out on route 17 in 2004.